tensorlakeai/indexify/docs/docs/getting_started.md

 ## Step 3: Setting Up Indexify Extractors

 The next step is to set up the extractors, which are essential for structured extraction from unstructured data across different modalities.
-For instance, this includes using different extractors for parsing HTML and converting into text, chunking the text, and embedding it.
+For instance, in this example we use different extractors for parsing HTML and converting into text, chunking the text, and embedding it.

 Extractors consume Content, which consists of raw bytes of unstructured data, and then produce a list of processed Content along with extracted features.